ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     ```
     {: pre}

-   - Other distributions: consult the OS vendor documentation.
+   - For other distributions, consult the OS vendor documentation.

 8. Discover the device by using the Target IP address that was obtained from the {{site.data.keyword.slportal}}.